 Policy Transcutaneous Electrical Nerve Stimulators (TENS) — RETIRED

-Specialties Affected Pain management, physical medicine and rehabilitation, DME suppliers, neurology
+Specialties Affected Pain management, neurology, physical medicine & rehabilitation, DME suppliers, orthopedics

 CMS TENS Coverage Criteria and Medical Necessity Requirements 2026